Shontayne Hape: Representative career

 On 13 January 2010, Hape was named in the English 32-man squad for the 2010 Six Nations tournament.

 On 30 May 2010, he played for England against the Barbarians at Twickenham. where he scored a try.
 He made his full Test debut for England two weeks later on 12 June in Perth against Australia and appeared again a week later in Sydney in the 2nd Test of that English tour.

 Hape was again selected for the 2011 England six nations squad and started in all five matches seemingly sealing his place as a dependable centre for England.
 Although there was fear that his pairing with Mike Tindall lacked the attacking power that other centres possessed however they made up for it with excellent defence leading to the England winning the tournament although narrowly missing out on the grand slam due to a defeat by Ireland.

 Hape was later selected to play in the 2011 Rugby World Cup in New Zealand, although there was doubt on the role he would play in the tournament due to the strong pairing of Mike Tindall and Manu Tulagi he did play in the 41–10 win over Georgia on 18 September scoring 2 tries in the first half.

 International Tries

 Personal life

 Hape is married to Liana, a dancer who has performed with Shaggy, Pink and Natalie Imbruglia.
-The couple have two sons and one daughter.
+The couple have three sons and one daughter, with the youngest son being born after Shontayne retired.
 As of 2019, Shontayne Hape is a Business Development Manager for EWP Technical Solutions.

 His pastime is DJing, which is influenced by rap artists such as Jay-Z and Kanye West.
 He undertakes under the stage name DJ Shape.
 Hape performed in Bath in 2009 to assist those affected by the 2009 tsunami that hit Samoa.

+In 2023, Hape participated in season 3 of Match Fit, where former rugby league players return to play against the Australian counterparts.
+He joined in the first season that featured former rugby league stars.
+He revealed in episode 3 that he suffered his first major concussion when he was 9, but knowledge of concussion, CTE and repetitive head trauma was minimal at the time.
+Owing to this, Dr John Mayhew advised him against playing contact sports, making him the second person since Rob Cribb in season 1 to be medically barred from playing contact sports.

+In 2024, Hape returned to Match Fit: Union vs. League only as a guest so he can deal with his mental struggles away from the programme.